 To resolve this issue, it is advisable to restart your device and try again to reinstall Kali Linux.

 If you are not able to install Kali Linux and getting the WslRegisterDistribution failed with error 0x8007019e.

 To resolve this issue Open the Run box and type

-appwiz.cpl and search you will see the Programm and Feature on the left side of the screen you will the option Turn Windows features on or Off click on that.
+appwiz.cpl .
+On the left side of the screen, you will find the option “Turn Windows features on or off,” so please click on that.

 Now scroll down below and you will see the Windows Subsystem for Linux, so please check that option and wait for a few seconds to apply the settings.

 Next, restart your system and run Kali Linux from the start menu.